elanssariyassine/Data-analysis-with-Apache-Hive-Flume-Hdfs/README.md

 - Identify the most trending hashtag of the day and how many times it was tweeted.
 - Determine the score of each posted tweet.
 Identify if the tweet had a positive or negative sentiment

+## Tools
+- **APACHE FLUME** : Apache Flume is Apache Foundation software for the collection and analysis of log files.
+- **HDFS** : HDFS is a distributed file system for storing and recover large files in record time.
+- **HIVE** : Apache Hive is an integrated data warehouse framework on Hadoop allowing analysis, querying via a similar language syntactically of SQL as well as data synthesis.
+-